ctrf-io/github-test-reporter/README.md

     fetch-previous-results: false # Always fetch previous workflow runs when using custom templates.
 Default is false
     max-workflow-runs-to-check: 400 # Maximum number of workflow runs to check for previous results.
 Default is 400
     max-previous-runs-to-fetch: 100 # Maximum number of previous runs to fetch and process for metrics and reports.
 Default is 100
+    baseline: 1 # Baseline report to use for metrics comparison.
+Number = previous n reports, string = reportId.'
+Default is 1 (last run)
+    baseline-report-path: 'path/to/baseline/report.json' # Path to a specific CTRF report to use as a baseline.'
     group-by: 'filePath' # Specify grouping for applicable reports (e.g., suite or file path).
 Default is filePath
     always-group-by: false # Force grouping by suite or file path for all reports.
 Default is false
     report-order: 'summary-report,failed-report,flaky-report,skipped-report,test-report' # Comma-separated list of report types to specify the order in which reports should be displayed